We are NO longer accepting applications for Fall 2021-Spring 2022. 

 A valued activity at CTS is supervising and training student clinicians, as they develop and refine clinical skills and form as they professional identities.
-We currently accept all students from the University of North Texas Counseling Psychology Doctoral Program (2nd years complete a vocational counseling practicum while 3rd years complete a general counseling practicum).
-Students in this program can also apply for 4th year+ general or specialized rotation practicum experiences (volunteer or possibly paid, depending on availability of funds).
+We currently accept 3rd year students from the University of North Texas Counseling Psychology Doctoral Program.
+Students in this program can also apply for 4th year+ general or specialized rotation practicum experiences.
 We also accept internship applicants through an application process from the University of North Texas Counseling Master’s Program and Rehabilitation Counseling Master’s Program.
-NOTE - IF YOU HAVE BEEN A CLIENT AT COUNSELING AND TESTING SERVICES IN THE PAST, YOU ARE NOT ELIGIBLE TO COMPLETE A PRACTICUM OR INTERNSHIP.
+NOTE - IF YOU HAVE BEEN A CLIENT AT COUNSELING AND TESTING SERVICES IN THE PAST, YOU MAY NOT ELIGIBLE TO COMPLETE A PRACTICUM OR INTERNSHIP.

 Our training program is influenced by the principals of “deliberate practice” (Love, Davis, & Callahan 2016) as well as the Integrated Developmental, Discrimination Model, and Systems approach to supervision in which the role of supervisor, the role of the supervisee, training tasks, and contextual factors are flexible to the needs of the student clinician.
 Supervision is a mutually valued and growth-fostering experience; a crucial component to our training program.